 Are you unemployed or under-employed?
-Have you been laid off or been notified there will be a lay-off?
-If so, you might qualify for a government grant that can really help you get trained, certified and placed in your new career.
-There is no cost to you.
+Have you been laid off or received a notice of lay-off?
+If so, you might be eligible for a government grant that can really help you get trained, certified and placed in your new career.
+There is no out-of-pocket for you.
 Let’s see if you are eligible!

-According to the Bureau of Labor Statistics, employment of Security Analysts is projected to grow by 37 percent between 2012 and 2022, which is much greater than average.
+According to the Bureau of Labor Statistics, employment of Security Analysts is projected to grow by 37 percent between 2012 and 2022, which is much stronger than average.
 Cyberseek.org’s supply and demand heat map shows over 700,000 job openings across the United States.
-Some markets are even better than others.
-The Tampa/Clearwater/St. Petersburg job market pays well, because it has over 10,000 job opening and the supply of certified workers is very small.
+Some markets are stronger than others.
+The Tampa/Clearwater/St. Petersburg job market pays well, because it has over 10,000 job opening and the supply of qualified workers is very small.
 The cyber-crime epidemic is expected to triple the number of job openings over the next 5 years.
-Employers badly need workers who are certified in Security+, CISSP, Certified Security Analyst (CySA), Certified Ethical Hacker (CEH) and Cisco CCNA Security
+Employers badly need employees who are certified in Security+, CISSP, Certified Security Analyst (CySA), Certified Ethical Hacker (CEH) and Cisco CCNA Security

-If you have prior management experience, one of the most high demand job opportunities is in project management.
-In the Tampa/St. Petersburg job market the need is especially high for project managers and pays quite well.
-The Project Management Professional (PMP) is the most sought after credential for this field.
+If you have prior management experience, one of the strongest job opportunities is in project management.
+In the Tampa/St. Petersburg job market the demand is especially strong for project managers and pays quite well.
+The Project Management Professional (PMP) is the most sought after certification for this field.
 Forbes magazine consistently ranks this certification in the top 5 each year.
 Other certifications in this field include ITIL, PMI-Agile, and Scrum Master

-Responsible executive secretaries perform a variety of administrative jobs and clerical tasks.
-Duties include providing assistance to managers and employees, assisting in daily business needs and managing the company’s general administrative duties.
-The more qualified executive secretaries can make a surprisingly good salary if they have the necessary skills.
+Responsible administrative assistants perform several administrative jobs and clerical tasks.
+Duties include providing assistance to managers and employees, helping in daily business needs and being responsible for the company’s general administrative requirements.
+The more skilled administrative assistants can make a surprisingly good salary if they have the necessary skills.
 Certifications like Microsoft Office Specialist (MOS) and QuickBooks can really help to move up in this career.

 Instead of having us talk about ourselves, why don’t we see what our clients have to say.

 It is called the Workforce Innovation and Opportunity Act (WIOA). it is a jobs program.
-WIOA provides no cost training grants to assist workers get trained, certified and placed in high demand careers such as information technology, cyber-security, business intelligence, project management and more.
-The idea is that there are careers in which there are not enough certified workers and there are declining careers in which there are too many people.
-The Workforce Innovation and Opportunity Act (WIOA) tries to fix this problem by providing no cost funding for career training in high demand fields to those who are eligible for this grant.
-This training is designed to make your skills marketable so you can get a job and get back into the workforce.
+It provides free training grants to aid workers get trained, certified and placed in high demand careers such as information technology, cyber-security, business analysis, project management and more.
+The idea is that there are careers in which there are not enough qualified workers and there are declining careers in which there are too many people.
+The Workforce Innovation and Opportunity Act (WIOA) tries to fix this problem by providing free funding for career training in high demand fields to those who qualify for this grant.
+This training is designed to make your resume marketable so you can get hired and get back into the workforce.
 This is a grant, not a loan.
-If you are eligible, everything is included, even the exam.
+If you are eligible, everything is covered, even the exam.
 The amounts vary by county but can be as high as $10,000 depending where you live.

 This is a jobs program so you must choose something where there is a high expectation of employment.
 Each county has a regionally targeted occupations list (RTOL) to choose from.
-They want to make sure you select an occupation that is in high demand.
-For each authorized career, there will be authorized training plans to choose from.
+They want to make sure you select a career that is in high demand.
+For each approved occupation, there will be approved training programs to choose from.

-The 3 most prevalent categories are: Dislocated Worker, Adult Low Income and Youth (18 -25).
-If you were laid off (or your position was eliminated or you were let go because of a reduction in force) from your last job, terminated, received a layoff notice or are a military spouse you could be eligible as a Dislocated worker.
-If you are on Food Stamps or government assistance, or have low income based on what you have earned the last six months and number of people in your family, then you could be eligible under Adult Low Income.
-For youths age 18-24, you might be eligible if you are not currently in school.
-You must also be determined to be “suitable.”
+The three most prevalent categories are: Dislocated Worker, Adult Low Income and Youth (18 -25).
+If you were laid off (or your position was eliminated or you were let go because of a reduction in force) from your last job, terminated, received a notice of layoff or are a military spouse you could be eligible as a Dislocated worker.
+If you are on Food Stamps or government assistance, or have low income based on last 6 month’s earnings and number of people in your family, then you could be eligible under Adult Low Income.
+For youths age 18-24, you might be eligible if you are not enrolled in school.
+You must also be found to be “suitable.”
 This is not an entitlement.
-The process is arduous so it is best to discuss this with us beforehand to see if you are eligible.
+The process is perplexing so it is best to consult with us first to see if you are eligible.

-You want a program that can be completed in a short period of time that will raise your marketability enough to help get you a job.
-We look at the best ways to leverage your experience to add a certification that will make you attractive to recruiters and easier to place.
-Some career choices are perfect for this: cyber-security, information technology, project management, business analyst, human resources, executive secretaries and administrative assistants etc.
+You want a plan that can be completed in a short period of time that will raise your marketability enough to help get you hired.
+We look at the best ways to use your work history to add a certification that will make you attractive to recruiters and easier to place.
+Some occupations are perfect for this: cyber-security, information technology, project management, business analyst, human resources, executive secretaries and administrative assistants etc.

-There is no charge to you if you are eligible.
-Nothing to pay or any out of pocket expenses.
+There is no charge to you if you qualify.
+No reimbursement or any out of pocket expenses.
 This is a grant, not a loan.
 Even the exam(s) are paid for.
 So what is the catch?
 We will be working with an extremely bureaucratic government agency.
-The process is as clear as mud.
-A number of schools are averse to work with WIOA if they can avoid it.
-I highly advise you work with an expert.
+The steps are confusing.
+A lot of schools are averse to work with WIOA if they can avoid it.
+I strongly advise you consult with an expert.

-I have over 20 years’ experience in higher education.
-I, too, was laid off from my job several years ago and had difficulty getting employed again because of ageism.
-Finally, I got back to work, but this time on the business side.
+I have over 20+ experience in higher education.
+I, too, was laid off from my position several years ago and had difficulty getting employed again because of ageism.
+Finally, I was able to get back into the workforce, but this time on the business side.
 Then I discovered the WIOA grant and knew what a godsend this could be for people who lost their jobs or people with a limited income.
-Many others do not relish working with it becase of all the bureaucracy.
-The processes vary from one county to the next and are constantly changing.
+Many others do not like working with it becase of all the bureaucracy.
+The processes vary from one county to the next and are often changing.
 However, I have always been good at dealing with government bureaucracies.
-My experience working in colleges gives me an in depth awareness of the many career options and what it takes to get hired.
-I now specialize in assisting veterans, out of work (and low income) workers who may qualify for a government grant that will pay for them to get trained, certified and help them get placed in their field and achieve their goals.
+My experience working in career education gives me an in depth knowledge of the many career options and what it takes to get hired.
+I now specialize in helping veterans, unemployed (and under-employed) workers who may be eligible for a government grant that will pay for them to get trained, certified and help them get placed in their career and achieve their goals.
 Let’s see what you are eligible for!